SysAdminDk/EspHome/README.md

-# EspHome
+### EspHome & Home Assistant
-Backup of my ESP Home custom files
+Repository of my files used in Home Assistant and ESP Home.